-As of June 30, 2019, we had cash and cash equivalents of \$61.0 million.
-We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements through .
+As of December 31, 2019, we had cash and cash equivalents of \$130.1 million.
+We believe that our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements into 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "-Liquidity and Capital Resources."